minsoehan/devcpages/content/tech/pwa/index.md

 #### 3. Signing the App {class="mt3rem"}

-Think of how the app `app-release-signed.apk` knows the website, `https://my-twa.com`, for e.g., that was given in the bubblewrap command, `bubblewrap init --manifest https://my-twa.com/manifest.json`.
+Think of how the app `app-release-signed.apk` knows the website, `https://my-twa.com`, for e.g., that was given in the bubblewrap command, `bubblewrap init --manifest https://my-twa.com/manifest.json` is truly owned by the owner of the app.
 That is where **Signing the App** comes in.
-To sign the app, first find the SHA-256 Fingerprint key using `keytool` as follow:
+To sign the app, find the SHA-256 Fingerprint key using `keytool` as follow:

 ```text {text="bash"}
 keytool -list -v -keystore android.keystore